sdromigny/Gassmann/README.md

-    SVGDFunc.py            # SVGD and sSVGD sampling functions Histogram2d.py         # Plotting function for the marginalised inferences PlotHighD.py           # Plotting function for the full-dimensional inferences FlowMatchingEstimator.py, MLP.py, TrainFlowMatching.py          # Functions to run an alternative SBI algorithm, not based on Normalising Flows, but on Flow matching, which showed good results on the marginalised inference problem example/
+    SVGDFunc.py            # SVGD and sSVGD sampling functions Histogram2d.py         # Plotting function for the marginalised inferences PlotHighD.py           # Plotting function for the full-dimensional inferences FlowMatchingEstimator.py, MLP.py          # Functions to run an alternative SBI algorithm, not based on Normalising Flows, but on Flow matching, which showed good results on the marginalised inference problem example/
     full/                # scripts for full‑dimensional inference (MCMC, sSVGD, NF, SBI) results/         # where figures are saved
-    marg/                # scripts for marginalised inference experiments results/         # where figures are saved
+    marg/                # scripts for marginalised inference experiments (probabilistic and deterministic simulator) results/         # where figures are saved
     marg/RejectionSampling.py  # reweight MCMC samples using two weighting schemes samples/                 # where posterior samples are saved